hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 10: Authentication, Authorization and Security.md

   let token;
   if (
     req.headers.authorization &&
-    req.headers.authorization.startsWith('Bearer')
+    req.headers.authorization.startsWith("Bearer")
   ) {
-    token = req.headers.authorization.split(' ')[1];
+    token = req.headers.authorization.split(" ")[1];
   }

   if (!token) {
     return next(
-      new AppError('You are not logged in!
-Please log in to get access.', 401) );
+      new AppError("You are not logged in!
+Please log in to get access.", 401) );
   }